labforge/bottlenose-docs/README.md

 # **Getting Started**
 ## Thank you
+Congratulations on purchasing a Labforge Bottlenose smart camera!
+As a small, Canadian company we sincerely appreciate your business.
+Please don’t hesitate to reach out to us at support@labforge.ca should you have any questions or need assistance.

 ## Included in the Box
+Bottlenose is available in two versions: stereo and monocular.
+Inside the box for the stereo version you will find the Labforge Bottlenose stereo camera and a business card with our support and contact information.

 ## Hardware Requirements
 ## Software Requirements
 ## Connecting Your Camera